sami7em/project-euler/README.md

 # Project Euler Programs
-A collection of programs written to find the solutions for problems on [projecteuler.net](https://projecteuler.net).
+A collection of programs written to find the solutions to problems on [projecteuler.net](https://projecteuler.net).

 * ![Problem1.java](Problem1.java)
 * ![Problem2.java](Problem2.java)